-Contractors receiving a new-style IR35 compliance letter from HMRC should seek professional assistance and respond promptly.
-The revised IR35 processes introduced by HMRC in May 2012 means going it alone is a high-risk strategy, and could result in a simple status enquiry escalating into a full blown HMRC IR35 review.
+Contractors receiving a IR35 compliance letter from HMRC should seek professional assistance and respond promptly.
+IR35 processes used by HMRC means going it alone is a high-risk strategy, and could result in a simple status enquiry escalating into a full blown HMRC IR35 review.

-But that’s no longer the case, and Vessey has seen numerous versions of the new-style letter sent to clients he represents.
-They all follow a common theme: “It is even more obvious now what HMRC is looking for.
-HMRC will confirm that its interest is not in corporation tax or PAYE and will typically ask for three items.”
+But that’s no longer the case, and the letter sent to clients follow a common theme, making it more obvious what HMRC is looking for.
+HMRC will confirm that its interest is not in corporation tax or PAYE and will typically ask for three items.
 These are:

 - Documents and spreadsheets that provide a breakdown of the gross income for a specific accounting period.
-Vessey says that HMRC usually focuses on a particular financial year, which it requires to be supplied within 30 days
+HMRC usually focuses on a particular financial year, which it requires to be supplied within 30 days

 - Copies of contracts that give rise to the income breakdowns requested in item 1.
 This means HMRC want to see all of the contractor’s contracts for the financial year under review, also to be supplied within 30 days